WetDesertRock/music.lua/README.md

 ```

 ###music.interval(interval)
-Gives the number of semi tones needed to aquire the specified `interval`.
+Gives the number of semi tones needed to acquire the specified `interval`.
 A
 valid interval will always have a quality, and then a number specifying the
 interval.
 Valid qualities are `P` for perfect, `M` for major, `m` for minor, `d`
 for diminished, and `A for augmented.